veronicachelu/meta-learning/fun/README.md

     * ```Gridworld-v0``` (5x5 world with 2 random colored squares.
 Color change every episode, but are constant between episodes.
     One of the colored squares is the target and gives reward 1.
 The other one gives reward 0.
 As soon as one square of a certain color is consumed a new one of the same color appears in a random location)
+    * ```Gridworld-v2``` (5x5 world with 2 random colored squares.
+Fixed colors: the goal is the green one.
+    One of the colored squares is the target and gives reward 1.
+The other one gives reward 0.
+    * ```Gridworld-v1``` (5x5 world with 2 random colored squares.
+Simulated the non-matching environment from DeepMind maze in 2D.
+In the first room you see an object (colored square) and a teleporter(white square).
+The goal is to go to the teleporter which gives a small reward of 1 and transports the agent to the next room where you have 2 colored squares.
+The goal is to collect the non-matching one (relative to the color of the object in the first room)
     * ```Gridworld-x10-v0``` (10x10 gird world with 2 random colored squares same as above)

 ## Typical usage